-This preservation policy should be read alongside other policies of the Library including the collection development, loan, and disaster preparedness policies.
+This policy should be read alongside other policies of the Library including the collection development, loan, and disaster preparedness.
 This document is intended for all staff who manage and work with the Library collections, and for those who donate material to the Library.
+This policy assumes that a realistic assessment of institutional capacity is factored into every acquisition and deaccession, such as the scale of investment in collections to preserve and provide access.
+This includes factoring in the cataloging and processing work that provides access and use, including research, documentation, and artifactual values, as well as the benefit of providing environmentally stable and secure storage.